Italian president mulls new technocrat government - sources

 However, on Tuesday he said his remarks had been misinterpreted and the movement would not support a technocrat government.
 He said the 5-Star Movement's aim was to lead a government itself.

-Grillo spent much of the election campaign making fierce attacks on Monti's unelected government.
+Grillo spent much of the election campaign making fierce attacks on Monti's unelected government, which Napolitano appointed at the height of the financial crisis in 2011.

 INVITATION